 The classically inspired Thomas D. Clark Center for Kentucky History can accommodate in style and grandeur groups both small and large – from business meetings to birthday parties, weddings to family reunions.

-Your ideal venue for a meeting, lecture, workshop, seminar, reception, wedding, luncheon or dinner.
+A multi-purpose space for a meeting, lecture, workshop, seminar, reception, wedding, luncheon, or dinner.

 The Brown-Forman Corporation Kentucky Room, our premier event space, is located on the first floor of the Thomas D. Clark Center for Kentucky History.
-This spacious room can be divided in two.
-It is easily accessible, attractive, functional and private.
+This spacious room can be divided into two.
+It is easily accessible, attractive, functional, and private.

 Hilary J. Boone Commonwealth Hall

 A majestic space worthy of your reception or gala event.

 The Hilary J. Boone Commonwealth Hall greets visitors as they enter the Thomas D. Clark Center for Kentucky History.
 Commonwealth Hall truly is soaring, majestic space with open space and vaulted ceiling centered by a graceful, sweeping staircase.
 A green terrazzo stone map of Kentucky (each county is outlined in brass) embellishes its floor and lends significance to its name.

 James C. & Freda C. Klotter Classroom

 The James C. and Freda C. Klotter Classroom is a perfect size for small meetings and seminars.
 The space is located on the first floor of the Thomas D. Clark Center for Kentucky History and can be divided in two.